 “Imagine, you’re in a peaceful state -singing to the elderly, talking to them, laughing with them, and having fun.
 This is what it is like at Our Lady of Perpetual Help.
 Our Lady of Perpetual help is a great place where the elderly come to rest.
 Visiting OLPH was an amazing experience.
 I really enjoyed going there and singing to the elderly.
 When you sang and watched their faces they just lit up with joy.
 They would tell us stories about their life.
 They loved having someone to listen to them.
 They loved it when we asked them questions too, but they did not like it when we had to leave.
 In conclusion, I loved going to help the elderly, and they loved having me.” -OLA Middle School Student

-Begun in 2011 to celebrate being named a Blue Ribbon School of Excellence, the day honors the fourth vow of service taken by the Mercy nuns who staffed the school from its inception.
+Begun in 2011 to celebrate being named a Blue Ribbon School of Excellence, the day honors the fourth vow of service taken by the Sister of Mercy nuns who staffed the school from its inception.
 Following Mass, students in all grades participate in projects, both on and off campus, serving over twenty-three organizations.
 Thank you to the small army of volunteers, students, faculty, and staff who make this day possible each year!

 Past Project highlights:

 - Made 565 meals for the elderly and housebound (Senior Connections) in the Chamblee area.